Skip to main content

 The legal names of all licensed drivers must be provided.
 This includes drivers who have separate insurance.
 It also includes drivers who do not have a vehicle of their own but are still licensed.

-And make sure you add “Jr” or “III” for individuals with those suffixes.
-That way, if Thomas Sr had a speeding ticket, it wouldn’t be wrongly applied to Thomas Jr, who drives responsibly.
+And make sure you add "Jr" or "III" for individuals with those suffixes.
+That way, if Thomas Sr had a speeding ticket, it wouldn't be applied to Thomas Jr by mistake, who drives responsibly.

 Marital Status